-Whether your a hig Star Wars fan, are obsessed with the Marvel Cinematic Universe (MCU) or are just looking for a new show to binge, Disney+ has you covered with some of the best orginal shows streaming right now.
+Whether you're a big Star Wars fan, are obsessed with the Marvel Cinematic Universe (MCU), or are just looking for a new show to binge, Disney+ has you covered with some of the best original shows streaming right now.
 Here are four Disney+ originals you won't want to miss.

-In addition to orginal series, the Disney+ library includes hundreds of classic shows that you probably grew up on, or maybe even watched with your kids when they were younger.
-Witht that in mind, we've compiled a list of several throwback series currently streaming on Disney+ that are sure to make you feel nostalgic.
+In addition to the original series, the Disney+ library includes hundreds of classic shows that you probably grew up on or maybe even watched with your kids when they were younger.
+With that in mind, we've compiled a list of several throwback series currently streaming on Disney+ that are sure to make you feel nostalgic.

 Movies on Disney+

-Disney+ is also the hub for all the films — neww and old — in the Disney, Pixar, Marvel, and Star Wars catalogs, as well as a variety of movies and documentaries you'll only find on the platform.
-Whether you're looking for something brand new Disney+ content to watch on your 4K TV, or one of the animated Disney films you gre up watching, here are some options to start off your movie marathon with.
+Disney+ is also the hub for all the films — new and old — in the Disney, Pixar, Marvel, and Star Wars catalogs, as well as a variety of movies and documentaries you'll only find on the platform.
+So whether you're looking for something brand new Disney+ content to watch on your 4K TV, or one of the animated Disney films you grew up watching, here are some options to start off your movie marathon with.

 Even without the full catalog of Marvel Studios films and the growing number of films and documentaries available from 20th Century Films (Fox), National Geographic, and even more in the countries where Disney Star launched — those movies wind up on Hulu in the United States — the sheer tonnage of films under the Walt Disney Pictures umbrella is impressive.
 Whether you're looking to relive the magic of the first films you remember from your childhood or are revisiting classic franchises before they get new retellings, these are the Disney classics you need to watch right now.

 The Disney+ catalog is quite extensive and features a whole lot of shows and movies for parents and kids alike.
-Whether you want to catch up on a game-changing series like WandaVision, or revisit an older show like So Weird, the platform's ever-growing media library will keep you busy.
+Whether you want to catch up on a game-changing series like The Bad Batch and Loki, or revisit an older show like Smart Guy or Kim Possible, the platform's ever-growing media library will keep you busy.

-If you're willing to pay a bit extra, you can dive into a handful of brand new releases, including Raya and the Last Dragon.
-And if saving money is at the front of your mind, then revisiting an older franchise or singing along to Rodgers & Hammerstein's Cinderella might be the better option.
+If you're willing to pay a bit extra, you can also dive into a handful of brand new releases, like Jungle Cruise.
+And if saving money is at the front of your mind, then revisiting an older franchise or singing along to your favorite animated Disney classic might be the better option.

 We may earn a commission for purchases using our links.
 Learn more.